thyazide/Darktide-Performance-Optimizations/README.md

 The original launcher has deliberately been left alone, so simply launch the game from Steam/Game Pass (without the shortcut) to view it.

 If you want to completely replace it, rename the original launcher to `Launcher-original.exe`, and `LauncherSkip.exe` to `Launcher.exe` (and replace any shortcuts to `LauncherSkip.exe`).
 You will need to redo this each time the game updates or you run "Verify integrity of game files" in Steam.
-# INI file edits to optimize the game engine
+# INI & config file changes optimize the game engine

 Tabbing and spacing are important when editing these files or the game will not work.
 These changes will need to be reapplied after every game update.
 They need to be done manually, as these files are updated by Fatshark after each patch/hotfix.
 If something gets broken, you can always [run an integrity check on the game in Steam](https://help.steampowered.com/en/faqs/view/0C48-FCBD-DA71-93EB), doing so will remove any changes you’ve made and disable mods.
 You’ll need to re-run the `toogle_darktide_mods.bat`, re-edit the INI files and the `launcher.exe.config` once the integrity check has completed.
 Or you can restore the original settings, they are included at the [bottom of this document](https://github.com/thyazide/Darktide-Performance-Optimizations#original-settings-for-edited-files).